 The liquidity at this exchange is decent, but there’s a distance to cover in order to catch up with the top 10 exchanges in the world in terms of liquidity.
 Back in February 2019 (4 February 2019), Bittrex 24 hour trading volume was approx. USD 13 million, according to Coinmarketcap’s list of exchanges.
 On 11 June 2019, the 24 hour trading volume had almost five-doubled and was at USD 55 million.
-But on the date of last updating this review (26 March 2020, right in the middle of the crisis with COVID-19), the 24 hour trading volume was back at USD 15.2 million, which placed Bittrex on place no. 82 on the list of the exchanges in the world with the highest 24 hour trading volumes.
+But on the date of last updating this review (26 March 2020, right in the middle of the crisis with COVID-19), the 24 hour trading volume had dropped to USD 25.3 million, placing Bittrex at place no. 94 on the list of the exchanges in the world with the highest 24 hour trading volumes.
 It can thus be argued that the trading volume at this platform shifts quite a lot compared to many other exchanges.

 Bittrex Trading View

 Different exchanges have different trading views.
 And there is no “this overview is the best”-view.
-You should yourself determine which trading view that suits you the best.
+You should yourself see which trading view that suits you the best.
 What the views normally have in common is that they all show the order book or at least part of the order book, a price chart of the chosen crypto and order history.
 They normally also have buy and sell-boxes.
 Before you choose an exchange, try to have a look at the trading view so that you can see that it feels right to you.
 The below is a picture of the trading view at Bittrex: